gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 Product of data link's capacity and its end to end delay.
 Result is the maximum amount of unacknowledged data that can be in flight at any point in time.

-How bid do flow control(rwnd) and congestion control(cwnd) window values should be?
+How big should flow control(rwnd) and congestion control(cwnd) window values be?

 `Example`